samuellee-zy/vault-license-utilization-reporting/README.md

 ## Contributing

+Note that this is a community project and is not supported by HashiCorp.
 Feel free to submit issues or pull requests if you want to contribute to the project.

 ## Acknowledgement